rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

  ![image](https://user-images.githubusercontent.com/62353482/83435632-6b3fa380-a3f1-11ea-8639-dba1e217e044.png)

-### Creation of HDI linked service for Gen1 and Gen2 in ADF
+### Creation of linked service for Gen1 and Gen2 in ADF

   Below clusters needs to be created